k3jph/k3jph.github.io/_posts/2024/2024-11-18-chatgpt-simplifies-contract-analysis.md

 The average corporate contract is [30–40 pages long](https://hbr.org/2018/01/the-case-for-plain-language-contracts), filled with dense legalese that can bog down even the most experienced legal teams.
-Reviewing a single contract can take hours, while managing dozens—or even hundreds—of contracts at scale can create bottlenecks that delay decisions and increase risks.
+Reviewing a single contract can take hours, while managing dozens--or even hundreds--of contracts at scale can create bottlenecks that delay decisions and increase risks.
 For organizations dealing with increasingly complex contract portfolios, traditional manual review processes are struggling to keep up.